M-Nitsche/BeeWatch/README.md

 ### <a name='AddedDataAugmentation'></a>Added Data Augmentation
 (Andrea Bartos)

 So far, all training has been done with the default augmentation values.
 As described in Data Augmentation, the appropriate augmentation techniques strongly depend on the use case.
 For this reason, we see potential to improve performance even further by applying techniques relevant to our use case.
-The changed parameters can also be found in Data Augmentation.
+The changed parameters can also be found in **Data Augmentation**.

 The performance after 300 epochs is as follows.
 Compared to the performance without customized data augmentation, the result is similar but marginally inferior.
 Since the difference is so small, this may also be due to the random initialization of the weights at the beginning of the training.